CUGopython/project/README.md

 ![cover_small](https://user-images.githubusercontent.com/44420637/49211320-4f3aec00-f38d-11e8-8d3f-85a5c9d6a84a.jpg)
 # Web Crawling Project

-Our project consists of 2 parts, both based on Python.
-In the first part, we obtain thousands of Columbia University images by crawler and then merge these images to create a mosaic image using a software called "Foto-Mosaik-Edda".
-In the second part, we make a GUI system for searching quant programs information.
-We get the quant programs information by crawler and make it a GUI system by tkinter and matplotlib.
-In this GUI, user can input a program name and the system will return a graph and some text information.
-In the graph, user will see historical applicants amounts and acceptance rates; in the text information, user will see applicants' mean scores, like GPA and GRE test results.
-We hope our project can help users to have intuition about quant programs' admission standards.
+Our project consists of two parts.
+Both are based on Python.

+In the first part, we obtained thousands of Columbia University images by an image crawler and then merged these images to create a image above using a software called "Foto-Mosaik-Edda".
-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+In the second part, We collected data from quant programs using web scrapping and built an interface to display our results.
+Selecting different program, user can know about basic academic information including average GRE test scores, average GPA, and admission rate.

 ### Installation instructions
 Requirements

 ```
 Python packages: